Innocent1137/Amazon-Product-Review-Analysis/README.md

    Encourage more reviews on lower-performing products through follow-ups, loyalty programs, or incentives.

 ### ⚠️ Project Limitations

 This analysis provides valuable insights using available product and review data.
 While some fields are estimated (e.g., revenue), they offer useful directional guidance.
 Additional attributes like time trends or detailed categories could enhance future analysis.

+### 📚 References

+- **Dataset**: Provided as part of the "Amazon Case Study" Excel file for analysis purposes from DSA.
+- **Tools Used**: Microsoft Excel (Pivot Tables)
+- **Framework**: Based on practical e-commerce analytics used for product improvement, customer engagement, and marketing strategy.